 Once the Department of Health deems you eligible to apply, you’ll be charged an application fee.
 Fees for entry in 2019 are $725 for RACGP and $700 for ACRRM.
 Paying the application fees will not guarantee you a place in the program.

 Do the two colleges use the same application process?

-Both colleges do require applicants to attend an interview at the regional training organisation in the location they choose to train.
+Both colleges require applicants to attend an interview at the regional training organisation in the location they choose to train.
 For example if you choose NTGPE your college interview will be held in Darwin.

 - I am on a 457 visa, can I apply?

-If you are on a 457 visa and want to apply to the AGPT program, it's important to note that all AGPT visa applicants are required to provide the following information to be considered as a 457 visa applications with NTGPE.
+If you are on a 457 visa and want to apply to the AGPT program, it's important to note that all AGPT visa applicants are required to provide the following information to be considered as a 457 visa applicant with NTGPE.

 NTGPE will offer 457 visa support for applicants who are able to supply the following: